HughJeffner/FFRK-LabMem/README.md

 12. Load up a Labyrinth

 ## Basic Usage
-Extract all files from the .zip file to a folder.
-You can skip configuration files if they already exist to keep your settings.
+Extract all files from the .zip file to a folder

-This appliation runs as a command-line application in 'interactive mode'.
-This means you can simply double-click it and it will continue to run in the window.
+Double-click `FFRK-LabMem.exe` it and it will run in the window.
 At any time as it is running you can press `D` to disable, `E` to enable, `X` to exit, and `H` to minimize to system tray.

 Press `C` to open configuration options

 ## Setup
 For this to work correctly, the following must be set up:
 1. Network proxy settings
-2. Install trusted certificate (FFRK 8.0.0+)
+2. ADB connection
-3. ADB connection
+3. Install trusted CA certificate
 4. Screen top and bottom offsets
 5. Team 1 must be able to beat anything, even at 10 fatigue.
 Holy mind mage party recommended!